 Face authentication is a next-generation biometric authenticator that combines speed, security, and user convenience.
-By leveraging Mosaic AI-driven facial recognition, it helps organizations deliver frictionless access while ensuring the highest levels of fraud prevention and compliance.
+By leveraging Mosaic Identity Verification powered with AI-driven facial recognition, it helps organizations deliver frictionless access while ensuring the highest levels of fraud prevention and compliance.
 This solution is designed to work seamlessly across industries like finance, healthcare, and enterprise security, supporting both account recovery and day-to-day authentication scenarios.

 This guide explains how to implement face authentication using Journeys and Mosaic SDKs.

 To be able to authenticate with their face in the future, the logged-in user starts the face registration process in the app.
-The client invokes the face registration journey and upon reaching the Selfie Acquisition step, Mosaic creates an Identity Verification session.
+The client invokes the face registration journey and upon reaching the Identity Verification step, Mosaic creates an Identity Verification session.
 The Orchestration (IDO) SDK passes the session's start_token to the client, which in turn invokes the Identity Verification (IDV) SDK.
-Having collected a selfie, the Identity Verification SDK signals to the Orchestration SDK that it can resume the journey.
-As a next step, Mosaic registers the selfie (selfie_data) for the user identity specified earlier in the journey.
+Having completed identity verification, the Identity Verification SDK signals to the Orchestration SDK that it can resume the journey.
+As a next step, Mosaic registers the selfie for the user identity specified earlier in the journey.

 When a user requests to log in to the app using their face, the client invokes the authentication journey, where it first obtains the user identifier.
 Upon reaching the Selfie Acquisition step, Mosaic creates an Identity Verification session.
 The Orchestration (IDO) SDK passes the session's start_token to the client, which in turn invokes the Identity Verification (IDV) SDK.
 Having collected a selfie, the Identity Verification SDK signals to Orchestration SDK that it can resume the journey.
 As a next step, Mosaic validates this selfie (selfie_data) against a previously collected reference and authenticates the user in case the validation was successful.